one19/im-doin-frontend/README.md

 * EVEN MORE DOCCOS!
 LET'S MAKE THIS DEAD SIMPLE FOR **ANYONE** DEV-Y TO DO
 * tests/ci/test&coverage badges
 * fix issue where trianglify canvas doesn't resize with window
-* (think about adding the possibility for the status message to be a link)